SteveKChiu/CoreDataMonk/README.md

 }
 ````

-To be clear, each `.perform()` in the same transaction is always in serial, it is different transactions may have its `.perform()`
+To be clear, each `.perform()` in the same update context is always in serial, it is different update contexts may have its `.perform()`
 running at the same time.

 What `updateOrder: .Serial` does is to ensure only one `.perform()` can be running at a time globally.
 But it might still have data
-consistency problem if you are using long running transaction, as there will be `.perform()` from other transaction in between
+consistency problem if you are using long running update context, as there will be `.perform()` from other update context in between
-your call to `.perform()` of the long running transaction.
+your call to `.perform()` of the long running update context.

-The rule to avoid that is actually very simple, just don't call `.beginTransaction()` if you are using `updateOrder: .Serial`,
+The rule to avoid that is actually very simple, just don't call `.beginUpdateContext()` if you are using `updateOrder: .Serial`,
 use `.beginUpdate()` exclusively.